sudarshan2401/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a class and specifies the class name
+1. User requests to add a class and specifies the class name.
-2. EduTrack adds the class to the list of classes
+2. EduTrack adds the class to the list of classes.
-3. EduTrack shows the updated list of classes
+3. EduTrack shows the updated list of classes.

 **Extensions**